Third Energy has been active in the local community for over 20 years.

 Employment and Apprenticeships

-Third Energy employs more than 20 staff in North Yorkshire and we are playing our part in bridging the industry skills gap by teaming up with Malton-based training provider, Derwent Training and Scarborough-based Tyro Training to train apprentices.
-Currently we have three people undergoing training, and have been impressed by their enthusiasm and willingness to learn new skills.
-Our administrative apprentice, having completed her programme, is now a full time member of staff whilst the other two will complete their Mechanical and Electrical apprenticeships in January 2017.
-They have already achieved several qualifications, including gas testing and IOSH Managing Safely, and been gaining real time experience through supporting project works such well workovers.
+Third Energy employs around 20 staff in North Yorkshire and we are playing our part in bridging the industry skills gap by teaming up with Malton-based training provider, Derwent Training and Scarborough-based Tyro Training to train apprentices.
+Recently, we had three people undergoing training, and have been impressed by their enthusiasm and willingness to learn new skills.
+Our administrative apprentice, having completed her programme in 2016, became a full time member of staff.
+The other two completed their Mechanical and Electrical apprenticeships in January 2017.
+They have achieved several qualifications, including gas testing and IOSH Managing Safely, and been gaining real time experience through supporting project works such well workovers.
 They are both registered STEM education ambassadors and one of them was Highly Commended in the regional finals of the National Apprentice of the Year Awards.

 We have held assemblies at secondary schools to promote the energy industry, and also ran the Engineering Workshop at the Ryedale Skills summit, an event bringing together local business leaders with Ryedale schools, training providers and school children to help ensure that local people get the skills and training needed by Ryedale employers to boost their job opportunities.

-The Terms of Reference and Minutes of Meetings are here
+The Terms of Reference and Minutes of Meetings can be found here.

 START OF PAGE